 Subscription-only represents those publications that are available through individual or institutional subscriptions, individual purchases, or other programs (e.g. Research4Life) but not available through Open Access.
 See Methodology and Notes for more information.

-the opportunity to choose gold OA applied to more than 80% of output for twenty two of the top 25 funders.
-The remaining three funders’ rates were between 70% and 80%.
+…the opportunity to choose gold OA applied to more than 80% of output for twenty-three of the top 25 funders.
+The remaining two funders’ rates were between 70% and 80%.

 Gold represents those publications where the final published version of an article (Version of Record) is freely and permanently available online immediately on publication for anyone, anywhere to read.
 This includes articles in hybrid journals.
 See Methodology and Notes for more information.